thaliagrant/heello-world/README.md

 # hello-world
 Hello World!
 My name is Thalia Grant, and I am a senior studying Business Analytics at the University of Notre Dame.
 I am the oldest of 5 children, and I love spending time with my family and friends whenever possible!
-Onc ampus, you can always find me in the library.
+On campus, you can always find me in the library.
 Fun fact about me: I am a world champion in Double Dutch!